As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 Believe it or not, I like to perform stand-up comedy.
 I used to think I'd pursue it as a career, but now I just really enjoy going to open mics.
 There's a lot more to it than most people think.
 You have to prepare your jokes and really practice.
 Then, once you're up on stage, you have to know how to read the crowd.
 If the crowd is looking at their watches, it's time to change things up.
 Kind of like a sales call.
 You have to make the right read.

-This candidate does connect their passion for performing stand-up comedy to the sales position, but it's a natural segue.
+This candidate does connect their passion and life experiences for performing stand-up comedy to the sales position, but it's a natural segue.
 The interviewer already knows that this person has presentation skills and a working knowledge of body language.
 Put that together with a good sense of humor and you could have a great salesperson.

 It's about you